Call for Doctoral Projects: Nexus – 2024 Cycle

 ED 60 Territories, Time, Societies, and Development [TTSD]

-ED 166 Information Structures Systems [I2S]
+ED 166 Information Structures and Systems [I2S]

 ED 168 Chemical and Biological Sciences for Health [CBS2]

-ED 231 Economics Management [EDEG]
+ED 231 Economics and Management [EDEG]

-ED 459 Balard Chemical Sciences [SCB]
+ED 459 Chemical Sciences Balard [SCB]

 ED 461 Law and Political Science [DSP]